Traces

 16

-Sampling can occur in two stages of data processing.
-The span has the sampling.threshold for calculating the combined (effective) sample rate in both cases.
-Supportability attributes help in understanding the sampling at the different stages.
+Currently sampling can happen two stages in the data processing.
+Independend where sampling happens the span has the sampling.threshold for calculation of the combined (effective) sample rate.
+Supportability attributes help the understand the sampling on the different stages.

-• OneAgent: If OneAgent has enabled Adaptive Traffic Management (ATM), OneAgent samples distributed traces, and the attribute supportability.atm_sampling_ratio is added to all affected spans.
+• OneAgent: If the OneAgent has enabled adaptive traffic management (ATM), the agent samples PurePaths and the attribute supportability.atm_sampling_ratio is added to all effected spans.

-• Dynatrace cluster: If the Dynatrace cluster is overloaded, it starts Adaptive Load Reduction (ALR) and samples distributed traces.
-The attribute supportability.alr_sampling_ratio is added to all affected spans.
+• Dynatrace Cluster: If the Dynatrace cluster is overloaded, it starts adaptive load reduction (ALR) and samples PurePaths.
+The attribute supportability.alr_sampling_ratio is added to all effected spans.

 Code Attributes

-invoked.code.* attributes describe the function in which a span started but not necessarily ended.
-It often represents the function that has been instrumented to start a span.
-These attributes are populated only if they mismatch with code.*.
+invoked.code.* attributes describe the function in which a span has been started, but not necessarily ended.
+It often represents the function that has been instrumented in order to start a span.
+These attributes are only populated, if they mismatch with code.*.

 Attribute